zeeshan0772/GPSLibrary/README.md

 # GPA NMEA Parsing Library
 The GPS NMEA Library is a C++ library for parsing and handling NMEA sentences.
 It only works with the following NMEA sentence types:

 `GGA` - Global Positioning System Fix Data
 `GSA` - GPS DOP and Active Satellites
 `GSV` - GPS Satellites in View
 `RMC` - Recommended Minimum Specific GNSS Data
 `VTG` - Course Over Ground and Ground Speed
 `GLL` - Geographic Position, Latitude/Longitude
 `ZDA` - Time and Date
 `GST` - GNSS Pseudorange Noise Statistics
 `HDT` - Heading - True
 `GRS` - GNSS Range Residuals

 The library provides error codes for invalid NMEA sentences.
 These are:

 `MISSING_PARAM_ERR`: Indicates that one or more parameters are missing from the NMEA sentence.
 `WRONG_SENTENCE_ID_ERR`: Indicates that the sentence ID in the NMEA sentence is incorrect.
 `INCORRECT_SENTENCE_CODE_ERR`: Indicates that the NMEA sentence code is incorrect.
 `CHECKSUM_ERR`: Indicates that the checksum in the NMEA sentence is incorrect.

 ## Usage

-To use the library, simply include the nmea.h header file in your project.
+To use the library, simply include the `gps_lib.h` header file in your project.
 The library provides the following structures for storing parameters contained in NMEA sentences:
 ```
 GGA_data
 GSA_data